 PDE3 inhibitors also decrease platelet aggregation by increasing platelet cAMP.
-However, only cilostazol (see below) is used for this purpose in the treatment of intermittant claudication (ischemic leg pain associated with leg movement).
+However, only cilostazol (see below) is used for this purpose in the treatment of intermittent claudication (ischemic leg pain associated with leg movement).

 General Pharmacology of cGMP-Dependent Phosphodiesterase Inhibitors (PDE5)

-There is a second isoenyme form of PDE in vascular smooth muscle that is a cGMP-dependent phosphodiesterase.
+There is a second isoenzyme form of PDE in vascular smooth muscle that is a cGMP-dependent phosphodiesterase.
 The type 5 isoform of this enzyme (PDE5) is found in the corpus cavernosum of the penis and in vascular smooth muscle.
-This enzyme is responsible for breaking down cGMP that forms in response to increased nitric oxide (NO).
-Increased intracellular cGMP inhibits calcium entry into the cell, thereby decreasing intracellular calcium concentrations and causing smooth muscle relaxation (click here for details).
+This enzyme breaks down cGMP that forms in response to increased nitric oxide (NO).
+Increased intracellular cGMP inhibits calcium entry into the cell, decreasing intracellular calcium concentrations and causing smooth muscle relaxation (click here for details).

 NO also activates K+ channels, which leads to hyperpolarization and relaxation.
 Finally, NO acting through cGMP can stimulate a cGMP-dependent protein kinase that activates myosin light chain phosphatase, the enzyme that dephosphorylates myosin light chains, which leads to relaxation.
 Therefore, inhibitors cGMP-dependent phosphodiesterase, by increasing intracellular cGMP, enhance smooth muscle relaxation and vasodilation, and cause penile erection.

 The somewhat selective vasodilatory actions of PDE5 inhibitors have made these compounds very useful in the treatment of male erectile dysfunction.
-The PDE5 inhibitor sildenafil is also approved for the treatment of pulmonary hypertension.
+The PDE5 inhibitor sildenafil is also approved to treat pulmonary hypertension.

-Several different PDE inhibitors are available for clinical use: (Go to www.rxlist.com for specific drug information)
+Several PDE inhibitors are available for clinical use:

 - PDE3 inhibitors